fliphess/miicam/README.md

 Planned futures:

 * Wiki showing how to integrate with home automation
-* Online Image and Video viewer
+* Web based Image and Video viewer
-* Build a newer `tf_recovery.img` using the toolchain
+* Build a newer `tf_recovery.img` and u-boot using the toolchain
 * Capture video on motion and on command
 * Configuration over web server
 * Replace Chinese voice files with English and more important: allow playback of those voices
 * Reintroduction of motion detection without the need for cloud by extending the current rtspd code
 * Auto update mechanism for firmware
-* MQTT updates and control in php using the existing mosquitto libs on the camera
+* MQTT updates and control
 * User authentication on RTSP daemon
-* SSL for webserver and rtspd and if possible using the crypto hardware (wolfssl?)
+* SSL for webserver and rtspd
 * Remote syslogging
 * Audio with RTSP stream

 ## Installation on the Chuangmi 720P camera